Running Your School: Managing Enrollment

 • Over-reliance on a single marketing and enrollment source.

-If a school has a good reputation but happens to be located in an area where there are fewer student-age population, there is not much marketing can do.
-Parents are not going to drive beyond 10 to 15 miles to send their children to a school, except for children who need to attend certain schools for specific reasons, for example, gifted learning or special education needs.
+If a school has a good reputation but happens to be located in an area with fewer student-age population, there is not much marketing that can be done.
+Parents are not going to drive beyond 10 to 15 miles to send their children to a school, except for children who need to attend certain schools for specific reasons, such as gifted learning or special education needs.

-Likewise, if a school has become complacent and stopped looking inward to offer what’s best for students, then investing in more marketing is just going to expose the flaws even more.
-Fundamentally, the school must offer good programs for the students it serves and the school must believe in it.
+Likewise, if a school has become complacent and stopped looking inward to offer what's best for students, investing in more marketing will expose the flaws even more.
+Fundamentally, the school must provide reasonable programs for the students it serves, and it must believe in them.

-If the reason for the decline in enrollment is due to growing competition or the decline in effectiveness of existing marketing channels, then the school must absolutely recognize the issue at hand, take an honest look at its finances, cut unnecessary costs, and invest in marketing, because it won't have better alternatives.
+If the decline in enrollment is due to growing competition or the decline in the effectiveness of existing marketing channels, then the school must absolutely recognize the issue at hand, take an honest look at its finances, cut unnecessary costs, and invest in marketing because it won't have better alternatives.

-Having said that, hiring a marketing professional is not always going to cost you tens of thousands of dollars.
-If you have yet to even build a system online that channels inquiries to your school, then your first step is to build that component.
+Hiring a marketing professional will not always cost you tens of thousands of dollars.
+If you have yet to build an online system that channels inquiries to your school, then your first step is to make that component.

-You could hire a marketing professional on a consulting basis rather than working with an agency to map out the plan and lend their expertise to execute the plan within your team.
+You could hire a marketing professional on a consulting basis rather than working with an agency to map out the plan and lend their expertise to execute it within your team.

 This takes time, so the earlier you start, the better.
-I would recommend any school just starting out on social media and search engine marketing to subscribe to SchneiderB Media.
-It is the go-to blog for school marketers founded by Brendan Schneider, the Director of Advancement at Sewickley Academy.
-Being the “inside guy”, Brendan understands the unique challenges that Heads of School and Directors of Marketing face.
+I recommend that any school starting out on social media and search engine marketing subscribe to SchneiderB Media.
+It is the go-to blog for school marketers, founded by Brendan Schneider, the Director of Advancement at Sewickley Academy.
+Being the "inside guy," Brendan understands the unique challenges that the Head of the School and Director of Marketing face.
 His website offers several valuable resources for schools to start marketing online.

 2. What resources can an enrollment professional bring to our school that we don't already have?